CJHJW/EECS398-Final-Project/index.markdown

 ### **Univariate Analysis**

-Two plots below show the distribution of XP difference at 10 minutes for red side and blue side teams:
+Two plots below show the **distribution of XP difference at 10 minutes** for red side and blue side teams:

-🔴 For red side teams, 95% of XP differences range from -2129 to 1903, with a median of -63.
+🔴 For red side teams, 95% of XP differences range from **-2129 to 1903**, with a median of **-63**.
-🔵 For blue side teams, 95% of XP differences range from -1903 to 2129, with a median of 63.
+🔵 For blue side teams, 95% of XP differences range from **-1903 to 2129**, with a median of **63**.

-These results suggest that the blue side has a slight advantage in XP gain during the early game, likely contributing to better early-game momentum.
+These results suggest that **the blue side has a slight advantage in XP gain during the early game**, likely contributing to better early-game momentum.

 <iframe src="assets/xp10_red.html"
         width="120%"